RHFieldProductManagement/acm-htb/README.md

 **Success Criteria**: The application is updated to the newer version.

+**Post-task questionnaire**:  After you have completed this task, please take a few moments to [share your thoughts](https://redhatdg.co1.qualtrics.com/jfe/form/SV_0HEz2amkNV6zXQ9) about what the experience was like.

 ## **Task Nine: Deploy an application to multiple clusters at once**